Malaysian king searches for PM to end deadlock | Politics

 Malaysian king searches for PM to end deadlock

-Malaysias king met lawmakers on Wednesday in a continuing search for a prime minister with majority support after inconclusive general elections that saw the rise of Islamists sparked anxieties in the multiracial nation.Opposition leader Anwar Ibrahims Pakatan Harapan, or Alliance of Hope, topped Saturdays poll with 82 parliamentary seats, but failed to reach the 112 needed for a majority.
+Malaysias king met with lawmakers on Wednesday and will next consult other royal families in a continuing search for a prime minister after inconclusive general elections that saw the rise of Islamists sparked anxieties in the multiracial nation.Opposition leader Anwar Ibrahims Pakatan Harapan, or Alliance of Hope, topped Saturdays poll with 82 parliamentary seats, but failed to reach the 112 needed for a majority.

 - Country: